zoxpx/pxdocs/content/concepts/authorization/pre-install.md

 You may need to configure your OIDC provider to "map" information about your users into the `roles` and `groups` section of the JWT token.
-Please refer with your OIDC provider on how map values.
+Please refer with your OIDC provider on how to map values.
 These claims are called _custom_ claims and depending on your OIDC, it may place custom claims under a namespace.
 Portworx supports both un-namespaced and namespaced `roles` and `groups` in the JWT claims.
-For example an un-namespaced `role` would look as follows:
+For example, an un-namespaced `role` would look as follows:

 ```json
 {